a-reznikov/crud-api/README.md

 1. Create .env file in root of the project with variable PORT (for example `PORT=4000`);
 1. Run `npm run start:dev` to start the development mode;
 1. Run `npm run start:prod` to start the production mode.
+1. Run `npm run start:multi` to start the multi mode.

 ## Requests: